 Tea (lapsang souchong and a piece of toast) is at 4:30pm and a pre-dinner drink (usually a Dubonnet) is served at 7:30pm.

-If she is out for dinner with friends in London, which she still is two or there times a month (although these days she only really goes to the homes of her racing friends) she will be on the way home in good time.
+If she is out for dinner with friends in London—which she still does two or three times a month, most often at the homes of her racing friends—she will be on the way home in good time.

 “Everything had to be finished by 10, and she was out the door at 10:15,” says a guest at one of these soirees, “And all she wanted to talk about were the horses.”

 It’s not a bad schedule for an 89-year-old, we feel sure you’ll agree, and, judging by the Queen’s remarkable good health, the disciplined life suits her.